Bakhitov/crafty-back/README.md

   The specific deployment steps will vary depending on the chosen provider.
 Generally, you'll point the service to your container image in the registry and configure aspects like port mapping (the application runs on port 8000 by default inside the container), environment variables, scaling parameters, and any necessary database connections.

 4. **Database Configuration**
-  * The default `docker-compose.yml` sets up a PostgreSQL database for local development.
-In production, you will typically use a managed database service provided by your cloud provider (e.g., AWS RDS, Google Cloud SQL, Azure Database for PostgreSQL) for better reliability, scalability, and manageability.
+  * This application requires an external PostgreSQL database.
+For production, use a managed database service provided by your cloud provider (e.g., AWS RDS, Google Cloud SQL, Azure Database for PostgreSQL, or Supabase) for better reliability, scalability, and manageability.
-  * Ensure your deployed application is configured with the correct database connection URL for your production database instance.
-This is usually set via an environment variables.
+  * Ensure your deployed application is configured with the correct database connection URL via the `DB_URL` environment variable.
+You can also set individual database parameters (`DB_HOST`, `DB_USER`, `DB_PASSWORD`, etc.) if preferred.
+  * The database schema should be set to `ai` via the `DB_SCHEME` environment variable.